UWCSESecurityLab/adscraper/README.md

 browse and collect ad data.
 You can use the crawler via the command line to crawl a single site, or you can use it as part of your own Node.JS script.

+The adscraper **crawl-cluster** uses Kubernetes to orchestrate crawls across multiple crawler instances.
+This allows multiple crawls to be queued and run in parallel across multiple nodes in a Kubernetes cluster.
+This useful if you plan to run many crawls across different browsing profiles.

 ### Research using adscraper

 adscraper has been used to conduct research measuring and auditing the online